 John A. Howarter, PhD, is an assistant professor in the School of Materials Engineering and Division of Environmental and Ecological Engineering at Purdue University.

-Jeffrey P. Youngblood, PhD, is an assistant professor in the School of Materials Engineering.
+Jeffrey P. Youngblood, PhD, is a professor in the School of Materials Engineering at Purdue University.

 Chad T. Jafvert, PhD, is a professor of civil engineering in the Lyles School of Civil Engineering and Division of Environmental and Ecological Engineering at Purdue University.